Student Identity Verification in Distance Learning Process

 Hope College has established the Process in compliance with the Electronic Code of Federal Regulations 602.17(g), concerning the verification of student identity in distance learning and 602.17(h), concerning the protection of student privacy and notification to students of any additional, associated student charges.

 Students are responsible for providing their complete and true identity information in any identification verification process.
 It is against the College’s Technology Usage Policy for a user to give someone his or her password or to allow others to use his or her account.
+For student e-mail and Moodle accounts, a Multi-Factor Authentication (MFA) protocol and complex passwords are used to enhance security.
+IT staff monitor fraud analytics from the college’s MFA identity management tool to investigate anomalies, suspicious activity, or inconsistent usage patterns in student accounts.

 The College uses Moodle as its learning management system.
 Moodle integrates with College authentication services to ensure appropriate and secure student access to courses and other student information systems via the student’s College username.
 All users of the College’s learning management system are responsible for maintaining the security of their username and passwords, or any other access credentials as required.
 Attempting to discover another user’s password or attempts to gain unauthorized access to another person’s files or email is prohibited.